Handle platform differences

 Android, iOS, and the web have different capabilities.
 In our case, both Android and iOS can capture a screenshot with the react-native-view-shot

-In this chapter, let's learn how to make an exception for web browsers to get the same functionality on all platforms.
+In this chapter, we'll learn how to handle capturing screenshots for web browsers so our app has the same functionality on all platforms.

 1